Linus4/eldritchinstinct/main.typ

 === Mythos Knowledge

 Every PC begins with 0 Mythos Knowledge (MK) and gains more through encounters with the Mythos and by studying tomes.
 You may spend 5 MK to re-roll one of your damage rolls or saves, unless it is a critical fail.
-MK is also used to cast spells.

 === Contacts